 If you want to ask us for payment for medical care, start by reading Chapter 7 of this booklet: Asking us to pay our share of a bill you have received for covered medical services or drugs.
+Chapter 7 describes the 2019 Evidence of Coverage for Anthem Diabetes (HMO SNP) Chapter 9.
+What to do if you have a problem or complaint (coverage decisions, appeals, complaints)

-Chapter 7 describes the situations in which you may need to ask for reimbursement or to pay a bill you have received from a provider.
+situations in which you may need to ask for reimbursement or to pay a bill you have received from a provider.
 It also tells how to send us the paperwork that asks us for payment.